yWorks/yfiles-for-javafx-demos/demos/src-swt/integration/swt/README.md

 ## Run the demo using ANT

- To run the demo using ANT run the target `run-SwtApplication` of the demo build file ( `demos/build.xml` ).
+ To run the demo using ANT run the target `run-SwtDemo` of the demo build file ( `demos/build.xml` ).
 An `swt.jar` will automatically be downloaded.

  Alternatively, an `swt.jar` can be placed in the `<yfiles-for-javafx>/lib` folder.